murphytalk/MyChatGPT/README.md

 # MyChatGPT

-A ChatGPT UI for desktop, mobile and web, thanks to Flutter.
+A ChatGPT UI for desktop, mobile, and web.

+All conversations are saved in MongoDB, [MongoDb Atlas](https://www.mongodb.com/atlas) offers a free tier, which is more than sufficient for this app.

 ## Build